 Now as an adult, I have my supplies an old trunk in our house.
 I use it as the staging area for our candles, flashlights, oil lamps and other necessities for when the lights go out.
 We know we can go to there and find what we need.

-I began my evaluation by making an inventory of that old trunk.
-I found a new flashlight (only one), a few batteries (maybe 10), a bunch of candles (enough and to spare), and two oil lamps (but no fuel!)
-I have some work to do…
+To start my evaluation by making an inventory of that old trunk.
+In the trunk I found a new flashlight (only one), a few batteries (maybe 10), a bunch of candles (enough and to spare), and two oil lamps (but no fuel!)
+Looks like I have some work to do…

 Today’s Challenge: Evaluate your Emergency Light, Heat and Fuel Plan